dmontaner/install_and_config_linux/macbook_air.md

     sudo depmod -a

-    sudo update-initramfs -u -k all
+    sudo update-initramfs -u -k all  ##I am not sure this is needed

     sudo reboot